 - That the teacher has the highest possible expectations for your child and all pupils in their class. - That all teaching is based on building on what your child already knows, can do and can understand. - Different ways of teaching are in place so that your child is fully involved in learning in class.
-This may involve things like using more practical learning. - Specific strategies (which may be suggested by the SENDCO or outside staff) are in place to support your child to learn. - Your child's teacher will have carefully checked on your child's progress and will have decided that your child has a gap in their understanding/learning and needs some extra support to help them make the best possible progress. - Ensuring children receive targeted support from themselves or other staff as outlined on their statement or intervention and support plan.
+This may involve things like using more practical learning. - Initial Concerns Form may be completed before the child is put on the SEND register. - Specific strategies (which may be suggested by the SENDCO or outside staff) are in place to support your child to learn. - Your child's teacher will have carefully checked on your child's progress and will have decided that your child has a gap in their understanding/learning and needs some extra support to help them make the best possible progress. - Ensuring children receive targeted support from themselves or other staff as outlined on either: